Shuttin' Detroit Down: Promotion

 Rich promoted the song at several radio stations in the state of Michigan, including WBCT in Grand Rapids, and both WDTW-FM, who no longer carries a country format, and WYCD in Detroit.
 According to the Grand Rapids Press, WDTW put the song into hourly rotation after its release and used it as its last song under its country format, and both Detroit country stations received several requests for the song upon its release.
 According to personnel at WYCD and WBCT, the song has been the subject of several phone calls and e-mails.
 A video of him performing the song at a New Jersey radio station has received more than 450,000 hits on YouTube.

 Critical reception

 The song has received mixed reception from the media.
-Jon Caramanica, writing for the New York Times, said that the song "reflects not only Mr. Rich's songwriting gifts[…] but also his acumen in gauging and channeling the mood of the country, aggressively striking a note of conservative populism rarely seen in any genre of pop since country music's response to Sept.
-11."
+Jon Caramanica, writing for the New York Times, said that the song "reflects not only Mr. Rich's songwriting gifts[…] but also his acumen in gauging and channeling the mood of the country, aggressively striking a note of conservative populism rarely seen in any genre of pop since country music's response to the 9/11."
 Country Standard Time critic Jeffrey B. Remz considered the song "ultra-timely" and said that Rich "gets his message across with a lot of twang."